 The Q65T doesn’t support VRR (Variable Refresh Rate), so it can’t adjust its refresh rate to match a game’s frame rate for a smoother response.
 That also means no AMD FreeSync and none of Samsung’s TVs are Nvidia G-Sync certified.

-Samsung QE55Q65T picture quality – Pretty images and pretty good value
+Picture quality – Pretty images

 - Colourful image